Your Go-To List of Low-Acid Fruits and Vegetables for Acid Reflux

 Is a Low-Acid Diet Right for You?

 Low-acid diets may be necessary for GERD treatment.
-As previously mentioned, highly acidic foods — in addition to spicy foods, caffeinated foods and drinks and alcohol — can irritate the throat and esophageal tissue.
+As previously mentioned, highly acidic foods — in addition to spicy foods, caffeine and alcohol — can irritate the throat and esophageal tissue.

 GERD can lead to Barrett's esophagus, a precancerous condition, according to Memorial Sloan Kettering Cancer Center.
 Only a small percentage of people with Barrett's esophagus end up with esophageal cancer.

-Unless it is medically advised, you don't have to worry about determining the acidity of every single food.
+You don't have to worry about determining the acidity of every single food, unless your doctor recommends it.
 Most people don't need to be so pH-specific.
-Instead of becoming pH-obsessed, it's more important to focus on a healthy diet rich in vegetables, fruits, legumes and whole grains.
+Instead, focus on eating a nutritious diet rich in vegetables, fruits, legumes and whole grains.

 Tip

 Home test kits measuring the pH of your urine don't provide reliable information about the body's pH level.
-Instead, focus on eating a variety of fruits, vegetables, whole grains and beans, and keep to a minimum the amount of red meat and processed meats that you eat.
+Instead, eat a variety of fruits, vegetables, whole grains and beans, and limit the amount of red and processed meats you eat.

 references